odinb/bash-plexamp-installer/README.md

 The script can be re-run to fix configuration/setup errors, just say no/bypass the sections you do not want to re-run!

+For hostname-change, please make sure to reboot inbetween, or you might face issues.